-The Network will put out calls for projects for each network theme.
-There will be three categories of project to apply for – £50K projects, £10K and £2.5K projects.
+The core of the network’s operation is the projects that we fund, grouped within each network theme.
+There are generally three categories of project to apply for – £50K projects, £10K and £2.5K projects.
 These will be funded at 80% Full Economic Cost basis—see the Financial Considerations section below for more details on this.

-Depending on the quality of submission, there will generally be one£50K project, one to three £10K projects, and up to five £2.5K projects funded in each area.
+Depending on the quality of submission, there will generally be one £50K project, one to three £10K projects, and up to five £2.5K projects funded in each theme.

 How to apply

-Applying groups will be required to fill out our simple, 3 page application form which will ask
+Applying groups will be required to fill out our 3 page application form which will ask

 - the project aims and rationale